JOSBEAK/weekday-solution/README.md

 - Browse through the bunch of job postings.
 - Filter them out as per your requirements and expectations

+### Access the app from here : https://weekday-solution.vercel.app/

 ## Getting Started with Installation of Dependencies
 - Clone the repository